botanic-ash/Morton_SSRvSNP_Simulations/README.md

 The script [GenerateFSCparams.R](https://github.com/akoontz11/Morton_SSRvSNP_Simulations/blob/main/RScripts/GenerateFSCparams.R) specifies the parameters used for
 MSAT and DNA fastSimcoal2 simulations, and runs those simulations, storing the results to .params R objects.
-Note that every time this script is run or sourced, new fastSimcoal2 simulation output file will populate the specified [SimulationOutputs](https://github.com/akoontz11/Morton_SSRvSNP_Simulations/tree/main/SimulationOutputs) directory (see below).
+Note that every time this script is run or sourced, new fastSimcoal2 simulation output files will populate the specified [SimulationOutputs](https://github.com/akoontz11/Morton_SSRvSNP_Simulations/tree/main/SimulationOutputs) directory (see below).

 ### SimulationOutputs
 This folder contains 2 subfolders, one for simulation outputs using microsatellite markers ([MSAT_marker](https://github.com/akoontz11/Morton_SSRvSNP_Simulations/tree/main/SimulationOutputs/MSAT_marker))